 RFID Clothing Tags Prices

-The cost of RFID clothing tags can vary depending on different factors, such as the type of tag, quantity ordered, and the manufacturer or supplier.
-The prices of RFID clothing tags can range from a few cents to several dollars per tag.
+The cost of implementing RFID clothing tags can vary depending on the size and complexity of the system.
+However, RFID technology is generally more expensive than traditional barcode systems.
+The prices of RFID tags for clothing can range from a few cents to several dollars per tag.

 For instance, a basic adhesive RFID label tag can cost around 10 to 30 cents per tag, while a more advanced RFID woven label or hang tag can cost between 50 cents to a few dollars per tag.
 The cost per tag may reduce with a larger order quantity.